Here are some super-cute photos from a super-cute little one's birthday party! Thanks so much…

 Cole and Tate’s printable banner and all-blue streamer backdrop are just the thing to announce the Under the Sea theme.

-Outside, an awesome color-it-yourself cardboard pirate ship (purchased from Amazon) is an activity center in itself – perfect for keeping little sailors entertained!
+Outside, an awesome color-it-yourself cardboard pirate ship is an activity center in itself – perfect for keeping little sailors entertained!

 How cute are these kiddos at play!
 I love that the ship has a “real” steering wheel.

 Brooke used printable buffet cards to label not just the party food, but also the craft stations, like these temporary tattoos.

 The kids decorated white lunch bags with foam fish and stickers, and at the end of the party, Brooke filled the each child’s bag with favors to take home.

 Can you have any more fun with anything else as simple as a big ol’ bucket of bubbles?!
 Brooke added a bubble wand-making activity, too, where kids twisted pipe cleaners into a wand shape.